 As I stare at the horizon, where France is supposed to be, I think about how funny it is that humans make up artificial and invisible borders to separate themselves from one another.
 I think about how sad it is that some borders stop us from bonding and getting along.

 I think about what Angela said to me.
-I think about how I am borders away from anyone who cares from me, and how I have set up borders with those who wanted to care for me.
+I think about how I am borders away from anyone who cares for me, and how I have set up borders with those who wanted to care for me.

 And so, I am alone.
 There is not a single soul around me.
 I am my own lonely country.
 I am my own desert island.